 When a BPM has a heavy work load and is running many scripts per minute, or when one of the BSM machines to which the BPM is reporting is not available, files will accumulate in the data folder.
 File system management enables you to control the maximum number of sub-folders and files, as well as the maximum sub-folder size under the data folder.
-This mechanism automatically creates sub-folders and saves files as they are accumulated, until a configured maximum number of sub-folder size has been reached, the system cannot copy or create new script results under the data folder and a warning message is written to the <BPM application directory>\workspace\logs\bpm tasks_execution.log file.
+This mechanism automatically creates sub-folders and saves files as they are accumulated, until a configured maximum number of sub-folders/files or a maximum sub-folder size is reached.
+When the maximum file number or folder size has been reached, the system cannot copy or create new script results under the data folder and a warning message is written to the <BPM application directory>\workspace\logs\bpm_tasks_execution.log file.
 The system retries the unsuccessful action after a few seconds, which may eventually cause the BPM to stop running scripts for that instance until space in the folder is freed up.

-You can configure the maximum number of sub-folders or files and the maximum sub-folder size using the following parameters in the General section of the topaz_data_server.cfg file (for details, see "Parameters in topaz_data_server.cfg" on page 151):
+You can configure the maximum number of sub-folders or files and the maximum sub-folder size using the following parameters in the General section of the topaz_data_server.cfg file (for details, see "Parameters in topaz_data_server.cfg" on page 162):